About the Coordinating Center

 Research & Collaboration

-Promote the development of key concepts and shared measures for COVID-19 research.
-Establish and maintain the COVID measures archive, and develop and use relevant common data elements (CDEs).
+Promote the development of key concepts and shared measures for research on public health emergencies.
+Establish and maintain a measures archive, and develop and use relevant common data elements (CDEs).

 Guidance & Support